-If you are the project manager in an organisation, you’ll know that the biggest challenges to getting a project done on budget and on time are a combination of “wowing” the client and ensuring that the team don’t kill each other (or burn out) in the process.
-Even in the best-oiled firms, project management can be a vastly amorphous matter, underpinned by vague objectives, suffering from communication that goes bottom up and/or less than ideal leadership – and that’s if you’re lucky!
+If you are the project manager in an organization, you know the biggest challenges to getting a project done on budget and on time are “wowing” the client and ensuring the team don’t kill each other (or burn out) in the process.
+Even in the best-oiled enterprise, project management can be a vastly amorphous matter, underpinned by vague objectives, suffering from communication that goes bottom up and/or less than ideal leadership – and that’s if you’re lucky!

 As I am sure you know, a consistent record of excellence for delivering stellar outcomes will set your organisation apart and line your pockets (as well as guard your reputation).
 If you want your next project be as successful as possible, take care to avoid the following PM sins:

-Business leader Peter Drucker is renowned for his quote – ‘If you can’t measure it, you can’t improve it’.
+Business leader Peter Drucker famously said, ‘If you can’t measure it, you can’t improve it.’
 If you’re not addressing the financials, managing the budget on a weekly basis or notifying the client of any change in a timely manner, you can get into trouble pretty quickly.
-Tracking changes – like additional features or functionality needs that are clearly explained – are the keystones of effective project management, and smart systems can determine how that request will impact the budget and timeline and therefore assist with sign-off.
+Tracking changes – like additional features or functionality needs – are the keystones of effective enterprise project management, and smart systems can determine how that request will impact the budget and timeline and therefore assist with sign-off.

 Transparency across the whole scope of the project will empower you with the clarity to spot landmines before they potentially ruin your day, month or career.
-By the way, lack of proper data is the biggest source of project failure – yet the solution can be easily found in good project management software.
+By the way, lack of proper data is the biggest source of project failure – yet the solution exists within good project management software.

 Not using a standard approach is another mistake businesses make.
 It makes measuring success that much harder when you can’t determine which processes and methodologies are working and which ones need a total overhaul.